intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/training/cpu/fp32/.docs/datasets.md

 Download and extract checkpoints the bert pretrained model from the [google bert repo](https://github.com/google-research/bert#pre-trained-models).
 The extracted directory should be set to the `CHECKPOINT_DIR` environment variable when running the quickstart scripts.
+To run using SQuAD, use the BERT large uncased (whole word masking) pretrained model.
+To run classifier training, use the BERT base uncased 12-layer, 768-hidden pretrained model.

 For training from scratch, Wikipedia and BookCorpus need to be downloaded and pre-processed.